kora-projects/kora-docs/mkdocs/docs/en/documentation/http-server.md

 ### Error handling { #error-handling }

-Error handling at the level of all HTTP responses can also be realized by means of an interceptor, below is a simple example of such an interceptor.
+Error handling for all `HTTP` responses can also be implemented through an interceptor.
+Below is a simple example of such an interceptor.

 ===! ":fontawesome-brands-java: `Java`"